ErpNetDocs/webclient/introduction/how-to/access-permission-field.md

 # How to use the Access Permission field

-There's a way to individually control each document attachment’s accessibility by setting one of three access permission rules.
+There's a way to individually control each document attachment’s accessibility by enforcing one of three access permission rules.

 This way, you can limit an attachment's visiblity to just the person who uploaded it, all internal users belonging to the same enterprise company, or both internal and external (e.g. Client Center) users.

-To achieve precise accessibility control, you need to modify the **Access Permission** field found in the **Files** panel available for each document.

 ### Step-by-step process